 In the event of a query or complaint about our website or our services, please contact us in one of the following ways:

 A copy of our complaints procedure is available on request.
 We have a strict internal complaints process that we adhere to, whereby a comprehensive and impartial response to any complaint will be completed within 28 days from receipt.
 However, if you are still dissatisfied once we have concluded our final review, you may contact the Legal Ombudsman directly to ask that they consider the complaint further.
-The Legal Ombudsman regulates the service we provide to our customers.
+The Legal Ombudsman regulates the service we provide to our customers and more information can be found on their website (www.legalombudsman.org.uk).
 Kings Court Trust is regulated by the CLC which is a Licensing Authority for Probate.
-Our managers are Tom Curran, Andrea Pierce (an Authorised Person) and Christopher Jones.
+Our managers are Tom Curran, Andrea Pierce (an Authorised Person) and Sarah Bird.

 Yes, you can.
 Estate administration is a time consuming and labour intensive process, one where 80% of clients tell us that they underestimated how much work was involved.
 If you are considering doing the work yourself, you should be confident that you can: